typetools/checker-framework/README.md

     Expression e = parseExpression("this");

-### Pending:
-Replacement of
-- unanchoredParameterPattern
-- parameterPattern

-### Concerns:
+### Note:
-Ran all tests with

-    ./gradlew allTests

-161 were completed.
-18 failed.
-Must see what is going wrong.
+Replacement of unanchoredParameterPattern and parameterPattern is not done since they are non-standard Java Expressions.
+Occurences of parameters are replaced by arguments, and then replaced back before the expression is finally returned.

 Please see the Checker Framework manual ([HTML](https://checkerframework.org/manual/), [PDF](https://checkerframework.org/manual/checker-framework-manual.pdf)).